generoi/genero-conf/README.md

   agent running with your key.

-- If drush can't find an alias, check `drush site-alias`, if it's not there it most likely means you don't have the sites/all/drush/aliases.drushrc.php file.
+- If drush can't find an alias, check `drush site-alias`, if it's not there it most likely means you don't have the `sites/all/drush/aliases.drushrc.php` file.

-- Cannot forward SSH port.

-  > Vagrant cannot forward the specified ports on this VM, since they
+- > Vagrant cannot forward the specified ports on this VM, since they
   > would collide with some other application that is already listening
   > on these ports.
 The forwarded port to 2222 is already in use
   > on the host machine.